Netflix Orders 3 Seasons of First-Ever 'Cocomelon' Narrative Series, 'Cocomelon Lane'

 “Little Baby Bum: Music Time,” which has an order for 48 seven-minute episodes, will premiere in 2023.
 That one will invite “preschoolers at home into their first exploration of rhythms, sounds, instruments, and other music fundamentals,” according to Netflix.

-Libraries for “Cocomelon” and “Little Baby Bum” content will be available on Netflix.
+Libraries for “Cocomelon” and “Little Baby Bum” content will be continue to exist on Netflix.
 Both hail from Moonbug Entertainment Ltd.